carverous/carverous/README.md

 It is developed having a mobile first approach in mind, meaning the code is designed to prioritise mobile devices first and then adjust the components as the screen scales up.
-It doesn't require any third-party JS lirbrary.
+It doesn't require any third-party JS library.

 ## Purpose
 Not only for learning purposes, but also to avoid the bloat from other frameworks